jesuschavez/slackReact/README.md

 Slack clone using **React** / **RethinkDB** / **GO**

-Built with the intention of getting an understanding of GoLang.
+Built with the intention of getting an understanding of how to implement backend using GoLang.